grz0zrg/fas/README.md

 ### Performances

-This program is tailored for performances, it is memory intensive (about 512mb is needed without samples, about 1 Gb with few samples), most things are pre-allocated or pre-computed with near zero real-time allocations.
+This program is tailored for performances, it is memory intensive (about 512mb is needed without samples, about 1 Gb with few samples), all real-time things are pre-allocated or pre-computed with zero real-time allocations.

 FAS should be compiled with Soundpipe for best performance / high quality algorithms; for example subtractive moog filter see 3x speed improvement compared to the standalone algorithm.

-FAS should also be compiled with Faust which may provide high quality / performance algorithms however using a huge number of generators and effects may vastly affect memory requirements.
+FAS should also be compiled with Faust which may provide high quality / performance algorithms, using a huge number of generators and effects may vastly affect memory requirements however.

 A fast and reliable Gigabit connection is recommended in order to process frames data from the network correctly.